 9. Outsourcing your payment systems to PCI compliant provider doesn’t mean you’re not responsible for data security

 The quarterly network scan and annual Attestation of Compliance still needs to be completed as the organisation itself is ultimately responsible for the overall security and safety of any data they capture, process, store or transmit.
-It’s essential to choose a payment service provider that will offer the best service possible with the right experience and credentials, in order to avoid any possible problems.
+It’s essential to choose a level 1 payment service provider that will offer the best service possible with the right experience and credentials, in order to avoid any possible problems.

 10. PCI compliance isn’t going away